zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/White-Paper.rst

 generations, was used for two reasons.
 First, unlimited GHOST would include too many complications into the calculation of which uncles for a given block are valid.
-Second, unlimited GHOST with compensation as used in Ethereum removes the incentive for a miner to mine on the main chain and not the chain of a public attacker.
+Second, unlimited GHOST with compensation as used in Expanse removes the incentive for a miner to mine on the main chain and not the chain of a public attacker.

 Fees